Sydney to face prolonged COVID-19 lockdown amid record 2021 cases | Health

 Fourty-four locally acquired cases were reported on Friday in NSW, Australia's most populous state, eclipsing 38 a day earlier, with 29 of those having spent time in the community while infected.
 There are currently 43 cases in hospital, with 10 people in intensive care, four of whom require ventilation.
 The rise in cases is despite a two week lockdown which has now been extended to a third week ending July 16.

 Authorities will tighten restrictions in Sydney from Friday evening with public gatherings limited to two people and residents limited to within 10 kms (6 miles) of their home.
-Berejiklian ruled out any suggestions of "living with the virus" considering the low vaccine coverage in Australia.
+Berejiklian also rejected reports the government was considering a shift of policy to "living with the virus", citing low vaccine coverage in Australia.

 "If we choose to live with this while the rates of vaccinations are at 9%, we will see thousands and thousands of hospitalisations and deaths," Berejiklian said.
 Although Australia has fared much better than many other developed countries in keeping its COVID-19 numbers relatively low, its vaccination rollout has been among the slowest due to supply constraints and changing medical advice for its mainstay AstraZeneca shots.